 You should be able to see it as your work.
 Have a well defined schedule for carrying out business related tasks and stick to it.

-If you’re completely a solo entrepreneur or working with a very lean team, you can simplify things by writing down all your business related activities and allocating specific hours and days to them, based on your schedule.
+If you’re a solo entrepreneur or working with a very lean team in your early days, you can simplify things by writing down all your business related activities and allocating specific hours and days to them, based on your schedule.

 So, managing your time effectively is going to be one of the biggest decisions you’ll make for your business, especially if you’re running a one man business or a lean startup with just a few staff.